sebwylleman/CV/README.md

 #### Communication

-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.
+My experience in hospitality and retail has allowed me to develop excellent communication skills that I believe will be highly valuable in software development.
+For example, as a sales associate, I learned to use active listening skills to identify customer needs and provide personalized solutions.
+Additionally, working in hospitality for sporting events taught me to communicate effectively with diverse customers, adapting my style to different situations and personalities.

+These skills have also been useful in my training to be a developer, where I led a session on using agile methodologies to improve team collaboration and project outcomes.
+I provided clear explanations and examples, ensuring that all participants understood the concepts.

+Ultimately, I have developed the ability to communicate effectively with a wide range of individuals, from customers to colleagues to technical experts.
+I prioritize active listening, clear and concise communication, and providing concrete examples to support my points.
+I am confident that these skills will be an asset in any future roles that require effective communication.

 #### Another skill